aaronlefkow/frontendmentor/qr-code/README.md

 ![](./images/squares.png)

 What I initially expected to happen was have the edges meet in the center of the QR code.
 However, they are a bit off from center.
-From a udemy course I learned that ::before and ::after are actually in relation to the parent.
-In this case, the parent is the blue square.
+From a udemy course, I learned that ::before and ::after are actually in relation to the parent.
+In this case, the parent is "qr-code-box" (the blue square).
+This means that with the combination of 0% top and translate that the center of the ::before is actually the top left of the blue square.
+Unexpectedly, the ::after square appears to be placed in relation to the ::before.
+I expiremented a bit but for now was unable to determine if this is standard or something caused by my css.

 The figma design file had the two squares having very different width and height but I was able to make it look very similar to the design using the same dimensions for each circle.
-It was a very happy coincidence for me.
+Sometimes things just work and I don't 100% know why.

 ## Continued development